-The next critical step in pagination and canonicalization is the use of rel=prev/next tags.
+The next step in pagination and canonicalization is the use of rel=prev/next tags.
 Google initiated the use of these tags back in 2011, “to indicate the relationship between component URLs in a paginated series.”
-In other words, to help Google better understand your paginated series of pages, include rel=prev/next tags like this:
+The purpose of these tags is to help search engines better understand your paginated series of pages.
+The proper way to implement rel=prev/next tags is like this:

 - One tag on the root page, pointing to the next page in series

 - <link rel=”prev” href=” https://www.domain.com/category?page=2″/>